MEASER: Malware embedding attacks on open-source LLMs: Background and preliminaries

 Generally, an open-source LLM can be formally defined as $F_\Theta: \mathcal{X} \rightarrow \mathcal{P}(\mathcal{Y})$, where $\Theta = [\theta_1,\theta_2,\cdots,\theta_{\vert\Theta\vert}]$ denotes the model parameters in the form of floating-point (e.g., fp32 and fp16), $\mathcal{X}$ is the space of input token sequences, $ \vert\Theta\vert $ is the dimension of $ \Theta $, $\mathcal{Y}$ is the space of output tokens, $\mathcal{P}(\mathcal{Y})$ is the space of probability of $\mathcal{Y}$, and $F$ maps the input tokens to the probabilities of output tokens.
 The practical implementation of open-source LLMs has three phases, i.e., {\it Training}, {\it Sharing}, and {\it Deployment}.
 In what follows, we depict the detailed operations in each phase. \begin{itemize} \item{\textit{Training}: During the {\it training} phase, $\Theta$ is optimized by minimizing the loss function $\mathcal{L}$ over a large corpus $\mathcal{D}$, defined as:

 where $\Theta^*$ refers to the parameters of the converged model\footnote{We abuse $\Theta$ and $\Theta^*$ in the rest of this paper, but we mention that the attack target is the converged model.}.}

 \item{\textit{Sharing}: During the sharing phase, the well-trained model parameters $\Theta^*$ are uploaded to public repositories in the form of $S(\Theta^*)$, where $S(\cdot)$ contains model parameters and serialized binary model files.
-Users could download $S(\Theta^*)$ for subsequent local deployment.}
+Users could download $S(\Theta^*)$ for subsequent local deployment.
+Noted that $\Theta^*$ may also represent quantized integer parameters, as mentioned in Section \ref{subsec:quantization}.}

 \item{\textit{Deployment}: During the deployment phase, users de-serialize $S(\Theta^*)$ to reconstruct $\Theta^*$.
-Coupled with complementary Toolkit, e.g., vLLM \cite{Kwon2023-SOSP}, $\Theta^*$ could be used for downstream tasks directly or indirectly (wielding impacts after quantization or fine-tuning).} \end{itemize}
+Coupled with complementary Toolkit, e.g., vLLM \cite{Kwon2023-SOSP}, $\Theta^*$ could be used for downstream tasks directly or indirectly (wielding impacts after quantization or PEFT).} \end{itemize}